 - Make changes to the terms of the rental agreement

 - Know when a tenant is looking to leave for an extended period

 - Make appropriate deductions to a tenant’s security deposit under certain situations.
-For example, when a tenant causes excessive property damage
+For example, when a tenant causes property damage exceeding normal wear and tear

 - Charge a pet rent depending on the type of pet a tenant keeps

 - Evict a tenant for failing to comply with the terms of the lease agreement

 - Abiding by the state’s eviction process when evicting a tenant

 - Making sure the property complies with all habitability codes